 So if you figure 32 cuts per year, we are talking $64 in gas versus $6.40 in electricity.
 The prices on both can be a bit volatile.
 But in the States, electricity is a bit less volatile and you can save money by charging the battery at night in areas where electricity costs more.

-It’s easier to notice what you’re spending, since you’re spending $200 at a time instead of $5.
+It’s easier to notice what you’re spending with electric, since you’re spending $100 or $200 at a time instead of $5.
 But electric mowers are worth it, because you’re spending less overall.

 And there’s a lot less maintenance.
 No oil to change, no air filter to change, no need to winterize, and the mower is easy to start.
 Hold down the safety handle and push a button.
 If it’s going to start, that’s all it takes.

 Here’s another convenience factor you may not think about.
 They’re quiet enough that you can mow at dawn or dusk and no one is likely to notice.
 If you do that with gas, you’ll annoy people.
-Reasons for wanting to mow at those hours can vary, but with electric, you can do it without coming off as a sociopath.
+Reasons for wanting to mow at those hours can vary, but with electric, you can do it without being the toxic neighbor.

 Getting a gas mower to start